Some links in this post may be affiliate links

 Cotyledon campanulata (Bell-flowered Cotyledon) growing problems include leaf drop, wilting and droopy leaves, leaf spots, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Common pests in Cotyledon campanulata are scale insects, mealy bugs and spider mites.
-Isolate the affected plant to prevent spread to the rest of houseplants.
+Isolate the affected plant to prevent spread to the rest of plants.
+Spray the plant with an insecticidal soap to get rid of the pests.
+Make sure to cover the entire plant.

 Cotyledon campanulata is also prone to powdery mildew which is prevalent in overwet conditions coupled with poor air circulation and is characterized by spotting or coating of the leaf surface with a white powdery deposit.

-Isolate the affected plant to minimize spread to other houseplants and treat it with Neem oil.
+Isolate the affected plant to minimize spread to other houseplants and treat it with neem oil.
 Improve ventilation and make sure that there is good air circulation for the plant.

+Water the Bell-flowered Cotyledon from the bottom to avoid wetting the foliage and always allow the soil to dry out between waterings.
 Do not allow the plant to sit in soggy soil; always empty the bottom saucer (plate) once the plant has absorbed enough water.
+Ascertain that the pot has a drainage hole and that the soil drains easily to prevent it from getting soggy.

 Dropping leaves in Cotyledon campanulata are due to a number of reasons.
 If accompanied by mushy stems the cause is overwatering or soggy soil which results in too much water in the soil.